yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 [![A xor B mod 26](/static/ubee/distribAxBmod26.png)](/static/ubee/distribAxBmod26.png)

+## Reversing part 2

 So I went through the analysis and the next thing completely blew my mind:

 [![Profanity check](/static/ubee/profanities02.png)](/static/ubee/profanities02.png)

 You cannot miss the “cocks” right in front of you.
-So there is a profanities_ptr which points to the database of rude words… From curiosity I went through the database.
+So there is a profanities_ptr which points to the database of rude words…

+# Profanity analysis

+From curiosity I went through the database.
 Here is the small sample:

 [![Profanity hex sample](/static/ubee/profanityHexSample.png)](/static/ubee/profanityHexSample.png)